• Skip to primary navigation

 How do I make tanghulu candied fruit without corn syrup?

-I've only ever tried this with strawberries, but slice a small strawberry up into thin slices and add it to your sugar-water combination.
-This will add the glucose needed, and work as a substitute for the corn syrup in any sugar glass.
+I've only tried this with strawberries, but slice a small strawberry into thin slices and add it to your sugar-water combination.
+This will add the glucose needed and work as a substitute for the corn syrup in any sugar glass.

 You can also use a pinch of cream of tartar to stop the formation of sugar crystals.
-The cream of tartar aids in keeping your sugar syrup smoother, and longer.
+The cream of tartar aids in keeping your sugar syrup smoother for longer.

 Additionally, you can use honey rather than corn syrup (2 cups sugar+1 cup water+2 tablespoons honey) to make your tanghulu.